julienduroure/julienduroure.github.io/_posts/2014-12-16-dependency-cycle-en.md

 ![][5]

 In this example, graph goes from "Tube" to "Scene".
 A dependency cycle is created when a node B is dependant of a node A, but node A is also dependent of node B (with any intermediate nodes).
-In example bellow, a cycle is created if "Tube" is dependant of "Plane" (because "Plane" is already dependent of "Tube".
+In example bellow, a cycle is created if "Tube" is dependant of "Plane" (because "Plane" is already dependent of "Tube").

 ## Some rigging examples